 Image: Medal Index Card (WFA)

 Although the news was dominated by the war on the continent, most papers found room to report Arthur's death.
 Several ran obituaries.
 Amongst them, the Daily Telegraph described Arthur Hughes-Onslow as 'a sportsman and a gentleman in the truest sense'.
 The Sporting Times wrote:

 As gallant a soldier as ever fought his country's battles; as plucky a rider as ever charged an oxer.
 Bon-garcon all round, in fact.
 The name of Hughes-Onslow will remain green in the memory of those who knew him and swore by him, long after that of many a man greater than himself has faded out of recollection.

 God knows what I would have given for the power to add another thirty years to the life of one of the finest gentleman and finest sportsmen that has ever lived.

 Image: Capt Hughes-Onslow

 Many of the Remount officers were drawn from the landed gentry, masters of foxhounds and others who had experience with horses in civilian life, thus avoiding withdrawing Army officers from their normal duties.

-Article and images submitted by John Fergusson, with additional material and images by David Tattersfield (unless otherwise shown).
+Article by John Fergusson, with additional material and images by David Tattersfield (unless otherwise shown).